Amanda Orlando

 About:

-Amanda began her career as a high school English teacher at Manchester-Essex Regional High School, teaching British and American literature to 10th and 11th grade students.
+Amanda was born in Gloucester, raised on Cape Ann and is the proud mother to three sons.
+After graduating from Boston College in 2001, Amanda began her professional career as a high school English teacher at Manchester-Essex Regional High School, teaching British and American literature to 10th and 11th grade students.
 In the five years she worked as a teacher, she served as the faculty advisor to the student yearbook; National Honor Society, and Beta Society.
 She also was the co-coordinator for the high school’s MCAS testing program, as well as a faculty representative for NEASC-the New England Association of Schools and Colleges-where she learned about the accreditation process for New England high schools.

 While working as a teacher, Amanda also attained a Master of Arts in Teaching English from Salem State College, graduating in May of 2005.

-Amanda is the proud mother to three sons.
-In June of 2017, Amanda was elected to be the MA GOP State Committeewoman for the 1st Essex and Middlesex District.
-Amanda was appointed by Governor Baker in 2017 to be a member of the Public Education Nominating Council, which advises the Governor on appointing professors in our public universities, and as a citizen participant on the Child Advocate Advisory Board, which meets a few times per year to discuss our state agencies and how they can effectively support children’s needs.
-Amanda is currently enrolled as Massachusetts School of Law and is expected to graduate in 2023.
+Amanda also served as a member of the Rotary Club of Gloucester from 2015-2020, and co-chaired the annual pancake breakfast fundraiser at Stage Fort Park.
+Amanda was appointed by Governor Charles Baker in 2017 to be a member of the Public Education Nominating Council, which advises the Governor on appointing professors in our public universities, and as a citizen participant on the Child Advocate Advisory Board, which meets a few times per year to discuss our state agencies and how they can effectively support children’s needs.

-Amanda can be reached via email at aorlando@orlandoassociates.com
+Amanda can be reached via email at aorlando@orlandoassociates.com or 978-283-8100 ext.
+3.

 Shopping Cart